exasol/transformers-extension/doc/user_guide/user_guide.md

 #### Quick Installation
 The Language Container is downloaded and installed by executing the deployment script below with the desired version.
 Make sure the version matches with your installed version of the Transformers Extension Package.
-See [the latest release](https://github.com/exasol/transformers-extension/releases) on Github.
+See [the latest release](https://github.com/exasol/transformers-extension/releases) on GitHub.

   ```buildoutcfg
   python -m exasol_transformers_extension.deploy language-container \